DPBastings/42so_long/README.md

-This is a small game about turtles and strawberries.
-It uses the 42school MinilibX graphics library.
+This is a small game about a famous German composer of the late Baroque period and his (more or less) musical antics.
+It uses the MiniLibX graphics library (developed at 42school).